 “Her speech and language blows us away every day.
 Her reading and writing is immaculate and she loves to learn,” said Kerryn.

-“It’s been a long road but we are so proud of how far Emily has come and we are confident she has an amazing future ahead of her,” she said.
+“It’s been a long road, but we are so proud of how far Emily has come and we are confident she has an amazing future ahead of her,” she said.

-“Living in a rural area has certainly been a huge challenge with the distance we need to travel and the cost involved with that.
+“Living in a rural area has certainly been a huge challenge with the distance we need to travel, and the cost involved with that.
 The feeling of isolation, especially in the early years was very hard, however we got through the other side by sticking together.

 “One of the hardest things was travelling away by myself as Sam had to stay at home to keep working and, as our family grew, he needed to stay at home to care for our other kids.”

-Kerryn, Sam and their family are grateful for Hear and Say’s support and are some of our most enthusiastic Loud Shirt Day supporters – jumping back on board to fundraise for the fourth year in a row!
+Kerryn, Sam and their family are grateful for Hear and Say’s support and are some of our most enthusiastic Loud Shirt Day supporters – jumping back on board to fundraise for the fifth year in a row!

-“Hear and Say have also been a huge support to our family, especially living a rural area.
+“Hear and Say have also been a huge support to our family, especially living in a rural area.
 The speech and language skills Emily has learnt from her specialists is something we will be forever grateful for.
 It has made a huge difference already, especially as Emily transitioned into mainstream school at the start of her Kindy year in 2017,” said Kerryn.

 “We’re very excited for this year’s Loud Shirt Day, there will be lots of activities happening,” said Kerryn.